Housing principles for inclusive communities

 1. Rights

-People with disability and older people have the same rights to housing and assistance as people without disability and are encouraged and supported to exercise those rights.
+People have the same rights to housing and support as people without disability, and they are encouraged and supported to use those rights.

 Housing needs to:

-• be designed for people across a range of ages and abilities
+- be designed to suit people of all ages and abilities

-• allow people to ‘age in place’ and live in their home through all stages of their lives, as their needs change
+- allow people to live in their homes (age in place) through all stages of their life, or as their needs change

-• ensure people with disability can access the same housing opportunities as people without disability and are not obliged or coerced into a particular living or shared housing arrangement.
+- ensure people with disability can access the same housing opportunities as people without disability and are not forced into a particular living or shared housing arrangement.

 2. Control

-People with disability and older people have different organisations providing their housing and support.
-This separation of provision ensures greater housing security and safeguards.
+People have different organisations providing their housing and support.
+Keeping these services separate helps improve housing security and provides important safeguards.

 Housing needs to:

-• ensure no one organisation has undue level of influence over a person’s life
+- ensure no single organisation has too much control over a person’s life

-• enable a person to choose their disability support provider and change their support arrangements without this affecting their housing and vice versa
+- allow people to choose their disability support provider and change their support arrangements without it affecting their housing, and vice versa

-• ensure residents are empowered to exercise tenancy rights over their home
+- ensure residents are empowered to use their tenancy rights over their home

-• be a person’s home and not a workplace for paid service/support staff.
+- be a person’s home, not a workplace for paid service/support staff.

 3. Choice

-People with disability and older people have choice about where they live, who they live with, and who comes into their home and when.
+People have choice about where they live, who they live with, and who comes into their home and when.

 Housing needs to:

-• be promoted through various channels so people with disability and older people can make informed decisions about the housing solution that best meets their needs and preferences
+- be promoted in different ways so people with disability and older people can make informed decisions about the housing solution that best meets their needs and preferences

-• involve people with disability to have a say about their housing and living arrangement and exercise choice about who provides their supports and when
+- make sure people with disability have a say about their housing and living arrangements, and choose who provides their supports and when

-• reflect individual circumstances, including cultural and geographical/locational preferences
+- reflect individual circumstances, including cultural background and locational preferences

-• leverage various funding sources to maximise innovative, viable and affordable housing solutions across various housing types (social housing, private rental, owner occupation and specialist disability accommodation).
+- use different funding sources to maximise innovative, suitable, and affordable housing solutions across various housing types,(such as public and community housing, private rental, owner occupation, and specialist disability accommodation.

 4. Inclusion

-People with disability and older people have access to suitable housing that is safe, accessible, provides them with pathways to independence, and enables their social and economic participation in the community.
+People have access to suitable housing that is safe, accessible, provides them with pathways to independence, and supports their full participation in the community.

 Housing needs to:

-• be a person’s home, not a facility, and reflect the overall typical design and layout that is found in the community
+- be a person’s home, not a facility, and have a design and layout that is similar to other homes in the community

-• be part of the community and close to transport, leisure, amenities and services creating diverse and inclusive communities
+- be part of the community and close to transport, leisure activities, amenities, and services to create diverse and inclusive communities

-• encourage a mix of residents with and without disability within a housing development or apartment block, avoid high density of people with disability and an alternative to group home models
+- encourage a mix of residents with and without disability in housing developments or apartment blocks, and an alternative to group home models

-• use principles of Universal Design and include assistive technology where appropriate.
+- follow Universal Design principles and include assistive technology where needed.

 Development of the principles